ShivanshJ/Android-NDK/Factorial-NDK/README.md

 <***Run Checkpoint***>

-The resulting application should display the same output if and only if native MyCppClass.fourtyTwo() is successfully built, packaged and executed.
+The resulting application should display the same output if and only if native MyCppClass.factorial() is successfully built, packaged and executed.

 ---
 ## Step 17: Learn More